Dual Enrollment Overview

 - Minimum Scores - (with the recommendation of the high school principal, Louisiana Tech will honor the minimum scores indicated below)*

-Although Louisiana Tech sets forth the minimum ACT (or equivalent) scoring requirements for dual enrollment eligibility, each high school reserves the right to determine their own ACT score eligibility policy for their students, which may be higher than the minimum requirements.
+Although Louisiana Tech sets forth the minimum ACT (or equivalent) scoring requirements for dual enrollment eligibility, each high school reserves the right to require higher minimum scores.

 Student Tuition and Other Expenses